erikji/tiwaki-video-edit/README.md

 ## Running server

 The server is written with [Express.js](https://expressjs.com/) to handle HTTP requests, [FFmpeg](https://www.ffmpeg.org/) to process images, and [JSZip](https://stuk.github.io/jszip/) to zip files.

+To specify logins, create/modify the file `server/database/logins.txt`, and enter username/bcrypt hashed password pairs in the format `<username>\n<password_hash>\n`.
+The example file has username and password both set to `tiwaki`.
+You can use https://bcrypt-generator.com/ to generate the hashed password from plaintext (recommended rounds: 10).

 To start the server, ensure you are in the `server` folder.
 Run
 ```bash